 We arrived in Paris at Gare Du Nord, and the first task was to purchase our first carnet of metro tickets.
 While I have almost no French language skills at all, I did manage to memorise this phrase and felt so pleased with myself when I was handed the tickets without any hesitation.
 I am sure my accent was atrocious, but the ticket seller was polite enough not to raise even an eyelid.

 Tip: If you can’t easily carry your bag up a couple of flights of stairs don’t take it on the metro!
+Transfers are easy to arrange.

 We picked up the keys to our apartment and quickly checked out our new home for the next week.
-It was just a 5-minute walk from Filles du Calvaire metro, and we found this a good location, it felt very local, and we could spend a week pretending we were staying forever!
+It was just a 5-minute walk from Filles du Calvaire station, and we found this a good location, it felt very local, and we could spend a week pretending we were staying forever!

 We were keen to get out exploring so decided to walk to Notre Dame, Pont Neuf and the Seine.
 Three hours later our feet decided it was time to head home.
 But not before one of my favourite travel chores – exploring the local supermarket and buying provisions for our week.
 We decided to buy breakfast supplies so we could eat at home each day to save money… don’t worry we managed coffee and pastry for morning tea.